 - Professional money management teams to oversee your investment selection and perform ongoing portfolio monitoring

 - Predictable costs based on asset level

 Your Financial Advisor can work with you to determine which program should best help you work toward your goals.

 There are essentially two types of advisory programs.
 The first lets you give another party discretion over your account’s day-to-day management.
 In other words, you can allow a portfolio manager — possibly your Financial Advisor — to make decisions regarding buying, selling, and holding investments without consulting you.

-How your portfolio manager handles your investments will depend on a variety of factors, in particular:
+How your portfolio investments are managed in either program type will depend on a variety of factors, in particular:

 - What your long-term objectives are

 - How much time you have to reach your objectives

 - The amount of risk you’re comfortable with

 Wells Fargo Advisors offers a broad range of alternatives